 March surveys.
 Surveys will be conducted in representative portions of oiled areas in western PWS and unoiled areas in eastern PWS.
-FY 95-97 transects will be repeated (Rosenberg and Petrula 1998) and new transects will be established in areas of northern Montague Island and southwestern PWS.
+FY 95-97 transects will be repeated (Rosenberg and Petrula 1998) and new transects have been added in areas of northern Montague Island and southwestern PWS.
 Surveys will be conducted from approximately March 20 through 30.
 Repeat surveys will not be conducted and surveys in oiled and unoiled areas will not be conducted simultaneously because population flux is expected to be minimal at this time of year.

 All harlequin ducks will be recorded along each survey route.
 Observations will be recorded as pairs or by sex, and males will be divided into two age groups using predetermined criteria (Rosenberg and Petrula 1998).
 Surveys will be conducted from open skiffs up to 20 feet long.
 Each skiff will have two observers.
 Surveys will be conducted from within 30 meters of shore along predetermined routes.
 A pace and course will be chosen that will assure complete coverage of the survey area and maximize the opportunity to see ducks.
 All transects will be mapped and all observations will be recorded by date and location and mapped by flock.
-Exxon Valdez oil spill beach segment modifiers (oiled areas), habitat associations, time, and weather will be noted.